tadeohepperle/logger_server/README.md

 npm run dev
 ```

-Use the following from inside a webworker locally to get logs to the console and also save the messages in a logfile:
+Use the following from inside some system to get logs to the console and also save the messages in a logfile:

 ```js
 fetch("http://localhost:6969/", {